Wisconsin Alumni Research Foundation

 Brian Dyck

-Brian Dyck, Director, Head of Chemistry
+Brian Dyck, Senior Director, Head of Chemistry

 Brian brings extensive experience as a supervisor of project teams and external CROs.
 He has led multiple lead optimization projects simultaneously, with a proven ability to identify high quality compounds for a variety of biological targets.
 He has delivered multiple clinical and development candidates.
 He was previously Director of Chemistry at Regulus Therapeutics.